raspberrypilearning/green-goals/en/step_2.md

 Now follow each task given below.

-**Main Panda** will have two scripts.
+The **Main Panda** sprite will have two scripts.
 The first script will set up the animation sequence for the backdrops.
 The second script is for the **Main Panda** sprite to continue its animation through the five green goals.

 --- task ---